JackHilton29/nc-terraform-project/README.md

-# Cloud Engineering Team Project
+# Cloud Engineering Terraform Project

 ## Running Terraform to create the infrastructure